customerio/legal/privacy-policy.md

 This section describes our policies for sharing PII received from either Customer Site end users or Customer.io end users or customers.

 We neither rent nor sell PII to anyone.
-Except as provided for in any additional agreement you enter into with Customer.io, we share your personal information only as described below:
+Except as provided for in any additional agreement you enter into with Customer.io, we maintain the confidentiality of your PII and share your PII only as described below:

 ### Affiliated Businesses We Do Not Control

 Customer.io may provide services or sell products jointly with affiliated businesses.
 We will share customer information that is related to such transactions with those affiliated businesses.
-We require our affiliates to provide the same level of privacy protection that we do and they do not have the right to share or use personal information for any purpose other than for an authorized transaction.
+We require our affiliates to provide the same level of privacy protection that we do and they do not have the right to share or use PII for any purpose other than for an authorized transaction.
 Customer.io may share aggregated demographic information with customers in connection with the provision of the Services.

 ### Agents

 We employ other companies and people to perform tasks on our behalf and need to share your information with them to provide products and services.
 Examples include billing, processing payments, providing marketing assistance, and providing customer service.
 Our agents subscribe to the same level of privacy protection as we do.
-Unless we tell you differently, Customer.io’s agents do not have any right to use PII collected from our Site and Services beyond what is necessary to assist us.
+Unless we tell you differently, Customer.io does not share, and Customer.io’s agents do not have any right to use PII collected from our Site and Services beyond what is necessary to assist us.

 Financial and billing information is collected through the Site and Services directly by a third-party intermediary and is used solely to bill for the Services.
 Customer.io does not receive your billing information from this third-party intermediary, who may store, retain, and use the information provided solely for the purpose of credit card processing.